tonethar/IGME-330-Master/notes/wc-summary.md

 # Web Component Summary

+## Overview

+- Below, let's look at a few different "styles" of web components that we could write

 ## I. "Hello World"
 - The component below takes no parameters of any kind, it simply renders out the same HTML every time it is used on a page